 Avocado plants are susceptible to root rot caused by overwatering and poor drainage.
-Make sure it is disease-free when purchasing a grafted avocado tree from a nursery.
+When purchasing a grafted avocado tree from a nursery, ensure it is disease-free.
 Also, keep an eye out for scales.

 How Long Do Avocado Trees Take To Produce Fruit?